allstarschh/allstarschh.github.io/_posts/2022-11-01-import-maps.md

 of the module specifier.
 So "a/b/c.js" will be resolved to "js/dir/b/c.js", instead of "/js/test/a/b/c.js".

-Details can be found in [resolve a module specifier].
+Details can be found in [Resolve A Module Specifier Specification].

 ### Limitations of Import-maps
 Currently, there are some limitations of the Import-maps, but these may be lifted